-- the consolidated net asset value of Company, - plus the cumulative payments for distributions, - plus any secondary discount of a secondary sale occurring before 12 April 2017, - plus wind-down expenses to the limit of USD 500,000 and for as long as more than 4,320,000 shares are in issue. - or - the market capitalisation of the Company - plus the cumulative payments for distributions, - plus any secondary discount of a secondary sale occurring before 12 April 2017, - plus wind-down expenses to the limit of USD 500,000.
+- the consolidated net asset value of the Company, - plus the cumulative payments for distributions, - plus any secondary discount of a secondary sale occurring before 12 April 2017, - plus wind-down expenses to the limit of USD 500,000 and for as long as more than 4,320,000 shares are in issue. - or - the market capitalisation of the Company, - plus the cumulative payments for distributions, - plus any secondary discount of a secondary sale occurring before 12 April 2017, - plus wind-down expenses to the limit of USD 500,000.

-The market capitalisation is calculated as the last price of the financial year paid in Swiss Francs for Castle Private Equity AG shares at the SIX Swiss Exchange translated into US Dollars at year-end exchange rate, multiplied by the shares in issue at the end of the financial year.
-The basis for the performance fee calculation per 31 December 2018 amounted to TUSD 919,368 (Per 31 December 2017: TUSD 867,384 or USD 18,36 per share).
-The cumulative amount expended on share repurchases amounted to TUSD 523,926.
+The market capitalisation is calculated as the last price of the financial year paid in Swiss Franc for Castle Private Equity AG shares at the SIX Swiss Exchange translated into US Dollars at year-end exchange rate, multiplied by the shares in issue at the end of the financial year.
+The basis for the performance fee calculation per 31 December 2019 amounted to TUSD 923,582 or USD 14,20 per share (Per 31 December 2018: TUSD 919,368).
+The cumulative amount expended on share repurchases amounted to TUSD 547,162.